Qcent/JoystickOverTCP-IP/README.md

 # JoystickOverTCP-IP
 A Client/Server application for transmitting joystick controlls over any network.
-Add net play to any 2 player game or console emulator when used inconjunction with video stream / screenshare.
+Add net play to any two-player game or console emulator when used in conjunction with video stream / screenshare.

 # Notes
 This application requires that the host/server computer have [vJoy](https://github.com/shauleiz/vJoy) installed.

-This application communicates on port 5000 (can be changed easily in source code), if computers are behind a firewall and/or router this port most likely will need to be opened and forworded.
+This application communicates on port 5000 (can be changed easily in source code), if computers are behind a firewall and/or router this port most likely will need to be opened and forwarded.

 Compiled executables in /dist folder are win64